Saelyria/Braid/Documentation/GettingStarted.md

 let binder = TableViewBinder(tableView: tableView)
 ```

 Easy.
-Table views are used to display arrays of data - for this example, lets make a custom 'person' type and an array of people we want the
+Table views are generally used to display arrays of data - for this example, lets make a custom 'person' type and an array of people we
-table to show:
+want the table to show:

 ```swift
 struct Person {